 Hardwoods Distribution is one of the largest wholesale distributors of architectural building products in North America.
-The company has greatly benefitted from the COVID-induced shift to work-from-home and low-interest rates that has spurred housing demand in the US and Canada.
+As a result, the company has greatly benefitted from the COVID-induced shift to work-from-home and low-interest rates that has spurred housing demand in the US and Canada.

-Another major reason why is this stock is particularly attractive is that government stimulus packages and cheap debt have put us on a path of inflation.
+Another primary reason this stock is particularly attractive is that government stimulus packages and cheap debt have put us on a path of inflation.
 Due to the agile and relatively asset-light nature of the distribution business, Hardwoods can very efficiently pass on rising costs to customers.

-Hardwoods is currently up 24% YTD, but the stock has undergone a 14% correction over the last month and is available at a P/E of just 16, and offers a great dividend yield of 1.30%.
+Hardwoods are currently up 24% YTD, but the stock has undergone a 14% correction over the last month, is available at a P/E of just 16, and offers an excellent dividend yield of 1.30%.
 After its recent correction, the stock is oversold with an RSI of just 27.
 The daily chart of Hardwoods shows that the stock has fallen out of an ascending channel.
-Simultaneously the 20 day moving average has breached the 50 day moving average on the downside.
-In the short term, the stock looks bearish and will likely find support in the C$28-C$30 range.
+Simultaneously the 20-day moving average has breached the 50 days moving average on the downside.
+The stock looks bearish and will likely find support in the C$28-C$30 range in the short term.
 Given its strong fundamentals, it should resume its uptrend from there onwards.

-One of the main reasons we believe VersaBank will outperform the banking sector over the next few quarters is that a low-interest-rate environment has a negative effect on the banking sector due to narrower net-interest margins.
-VersaBank has far lower operating costs than its traditional banking peers as they don’t have to bear costs associated with operating physical branches, hence their margins should outperform those of peers.
+We believe VersaBank will outperform the banking sector over the next few quarters because a low-interest-rate environment harms the banking sector due to narrower net-interest margins.
+In addition, VersaBank has far lower operating costs than its traditional banking peers as they don’t have to bear costs associated with operating physical branches; hence their margins should outperform those of peers.

 VersaBank has undergone a 14% correction over the last month.
-VersaBank has been moving in a down sloping sideways channel since the last 4 months and appears to have reached a selling climax with an RSI of only 15, it likely to find support in the range of C$12, where it coincides with its 200 day moving average.
-We believe C$12 is a reasonable price to start buying the stock.
+VersaBank has been moving in a down-sloping sideways channel for the previous four months and appears to have reached a selling climax with an RSI of only 15; it is likely to find support in the range of C$12, where it coincides with its 200 days moving average.
+Therefore, we believe C$12 is a reasonable price to start buying the stock.

 Why Choose These Oversold TSX Stocks?

 We believe that these stocks are great fundamentally strong businesses that are available at reasonable prices.
 As the economy recovers from COVID over the year, these companies should see their businesses flourish and create value for their investors.
-As vaccinations rise and tourism goes back to normal, Bombardier Recreational Products should see increased demand for its products from outdoor entertainment service providers as there is lot of pent-up travel demand after a year of work-from-home and lockdowns.
-As COVID induced a structural shift from office work to work-from-home and combined with cheap debt, the housing and real estate market is going from strength to strength.
-A strong real estate market leads to an increase in construction activity, which should play into Hardwoods hands.
-Along with a structural shift to work-from-home, COVID has also accelerated digital adoption which served VersaBank very well and when combined with its cheap and efficient business model, should help it outperform its peers in this low rate environment.
+As vaccinations rise and tourism goes back to normal, Bombardier Recreational Products should see increased demand for its products from outdoor entertainment service providers as there is a lot of pent-up travel demand after a year of work-from-home and lockdowns.
+As COVID induced a structural shift from office work to work-from-home combined with cheap debt, the housing and real estate market is going from strength to strength.
+A strong real estate market leads to increased construction activity, which should play into Hardwood’s hands.
+Along with a structural shift to work-from-home, COVID has also accelerated digital adoption, which served VersaBank very well and, when combined with its cheap and efficient business model, should help it outperform its peers in this low rate environment.

 Oversold Tsx Stocks

-The Toronto stock exchange posted a strong three-digit gain on Monday as buyers bought stocks that had suffered a plunge, a sell-off that has left the TSX barely in positive territory for the year.
+On Monday, the Toronto stock exchange posted a substantial three-digit gain as buyers bought stocks that had suffered a plunge, a sell-off that has left the TSX barely in positive territory for the year.
 Cap provides a snapshot of day-to-day trading on the Toronto Stock Exchange, while the S & P / TSX composite falls to its lowest level in more than a year and a half.
 Toronto Stock Market posted the strongest three-digit gains on Tuesday, as buyers bought shares in stocks that have suffered a plunge – hardly a plunge for this year, according to data from BMO Capital Markets.
 Sources: 10, 12

 According to BMO Capital Markets, 131 shares were overbought on Tuesday, exceeding the 70% mark of the RSI indicator.
 Nvidia (NVDA – NASDAQ: 100) moved below its 50-day average on Monday, setting off a temporary downward trend, but the stock has since been overbought after continuous buying.
 Sources: 7, 8